dcam17/LandingPage/README.md

 <h3>How to Run</h3>

-If you just want to see how it looks, it is up on <a src="https://dcam17.github.io/LandingPage/">github pages</a>.
+If you just want to see how it looks, it is up on github pages: https://dcam17.github.io/LandingPage/.
 To run it on your machine, download the code from this repository and open the index.html file in your web browser.